Handling a complaint Sexual harassment

 As an employer, you should:

-• take any complaint of sexual harassment very seriously
+• take any complaint of sexual harassment seriously

-• handle the complaint as quickly as possible
+• look into a complaint as quickly as possible

 How someone might make a complaint